Emotional Trauma Recovery with Somatic Touch and SE

 - Withholding – Love, blessings and affirmation, deficiencies that lead to a profound lack of self-acceptance

-Very slowly and at your own pace, and only when you feel ready, you will learn to embrace and heal your hurt inner child with my guidance and discover your inner self.
+Very slowly and at your own pace, and only when you feel ready, you will learn to embrace and heal your body and restore your nervous system so you can start feel safe inside of yourself.

 Steps we take.

-We will meet, embrace, accept, heal, and celebrate your inner self and many other parts in you and rolls you had in each development stage of your childhood.
-This is a long time coming but also the most profound and healing work you will do for yourself.
+We will meet, embrace, accept, heal, and celebrate your inner self and many other parts in you and rolls you had in each development stage of your childhood through Somatic lens.
+This is a long time coming but also the most profound healing work you will do for yourself.
 Trauma was kept in your nervous system and your body and you will learn to build somatic resiliency and understand how your body was reacting to trauma symptoms.

-Take a look at Trauma Symptoms witch are in old books called Depression Symptoms.
+Take a look at Trauma Symptoms which are in old books called Depression Symptoms.
 Depression is an adaptation to your emotional trauma, and it is a normal response to abnormal situations you lived.

 Most people think of depression as synonymous with sadness, but depression/trauma symptoms can manifest itself in many ways that may not be apparent to the untrained eye, such as:

 - Loss of interest, lack of motivation, lack of pleasure

 - Feelings of sadness, hopelessness, or emptiness